kleydon/prisma-session-store/README.md

 - `serializer` An object containing `stringify` and `parse` methods compatible with Javascript's `JSON` to override the serializer used.

+- `logger` Where logs should be outputted to, by default `console`.
+If set to `false` then logging will be disabled

+- `loggerLevel` Determines which logging methods to enable, by default `error` only

 ## Methods

 `prisma-session-store` implements all the **required**, **recommended** and **optional** methods of the [express-session](https://github.com/expressjs/session#session-store-implementation) store, plus a few more: